Cybersecurity

 “Microsoft’s Windows Virtual Desktop functions as a Desktop as a service secondary desktop from the Azure cloud — and it’s surfaced as a Platform as a Service and has a greatly reduced security footprint,” he told TechNewsWorld.

-This could allow a way for the IT department to make separate company data from personal data on a personal computer.
+This could allow a way for the IT department to separate company data from personal data on a personal computer.

 “This presents an ideal solution for many remote work scenarios,” added Foust.
 “A secondary desktop, in WVD Azure, for example, is ideal for security and business continuity.”